Remove Algebraic Loops

 In this example, a linearized model simulates the dynamics of a two-tank system fed by a single pump.
 In this model:

-q1 is the rate of the fluid flow into the tank from
+q1is the rate of the fluid flow into the tank from the pump.

-h2 is the height of the fluid in the second
+h2is the height of the fluid in the second tank.

 The State-Space block defines the dynamic response of the tank system to the pump operation: